128technology/docs/docs/concepts_fib_construction.md

 In this scenario, the route update for 10.1.1.0/24 finds the best match for a service address for tenant `t0`, which is 10.1.1.0/24.
 This is configured in service `s0` and therefore only service `s0` is considered for transport overlap.
 Service `s1` is not considered.
 If a packet classified as source tenant `t0` comes into the router destined for 10.1.1.10 TCP/443, it will match the FIB entry for 10.1.0.0/16 TCP/0 for service `s1`, which has no next-hop.
 A session will not be installed in the session table, and no traffic will be forwarded.
 A network operator may think this traffic should reach its destination based on the intent of this configuration.

-Due to the confusion of the above scenario, new configuration parameter, `fib-service-match`, has been added.
+Due to the confusion of the above scenario, the configuration parameter [`fib-service-match`](config_command_guide.md#configure-authority-fib-service-match)has been added.
 The default value for this parameter, `best-match-only`, preserves the default functionality.
 Changing this to `any-match` will enhance the functionality.
 When `any-match` is configured, a route update visits other, less-specific service addresses.
 These addresses will be considered for transport overlap in the same manner as the best match is in the default behavior.
 Configuring `fib-service-match any-match`  changes the way the FIB is built from the above example to what is shown below.

 ```
 ==================== =========== ======= ========== ===== ========================= ============= ======== ======